jg723/Python-Instacart-Project/README.md

 # Python-Portfolio

-The code contained within is for a project involving the analyzation of Instacart data related to products, orders, and fabricated customer data.
-The fabrication also included cost data for the sake of practice in conducting an analyzation project.
-The Data is based on a 2017 set no longer available on Instacarts website.
+This portfolio contains code for analyzing Instacart data related to products, orders, and fabricated customer data.
+The data used in this project is based on a 2017 set no longer available on Instacart's website.

-Section 02 Data can be found here as it did not meet with the size limitations Github requires. https://drive.google.com/drive/folders/1gQbTzKpx3YNeXrRHfgzspvJcEHysCy0I?usp=share_link
+## Objectives

+The main objectives of this project include:

+- Determine the busiest days of the week and hours of the day with the most orders
+- Identify the times of day when people spend the most money
+- Group products by price range for marketing and sales purposes
+- Determine the departments with the highest frequency of product orders
+- Analyze customer ordering behavior, including brand loyalty, loyalty status, region, and age/family status

+The final results of the project can be seen in 04 Sent to Client section of the repository.